ikigeg/swagger-tools/README.md

 ## Replacing Browserify

 Webpack is where it is at.
+Struggling to make a non-standalone version of it with webpack though... maybe not the end of the world...
+TODO.

 ## Using the very latest in JavaScript features